georgejusen/georgejusen.github.io/readme.md

-## <span style="color:red">⚠️ Peringatan</span>

-Jika Anda membutuhkan referensi atau ingin mempelajari cara kerja kode ini, disarankan untuk membaca dan memahami kode tersebut, dan kemudian menulis ulang sesuai kebutuhan Anda.

-Terima kasih atas pengertian dan kerjasamanya.

-## ⚠️ Warning

-If you need a reference or want to learn how this code works, it is recommended to read and understand the code, and then rewrite it according to your needs.

-Thank you for your understanding and cooperation.

 # RevoU Mini Project - Fundamental

 Hi, my name is George Jusen.
 I'm one of the participants in the RevoU Fundamental Software Engineering course.